 5. Ignoring the Internal Culture of your Company

 Your company is probably used to doing things in a certain way, and it is difficult to force change on your employees, partners or vendors, especially when they have operated in such a way for a long time.
 An ERP project is not an antidote that can cure all of your company’s problems.
 The implementation team has to work hard to improve your company’s processes for the better.

 All businesses are accustomed to their own processes and whilst your ERP system should accommodate those business processes that add value, it shouldn't go on supporting the ones that don't.
 Take this opportunity, with the assistance of your ERP vendor, to specify ways that the ERP system could modify or enhance your ways of working to drive increased efficiency.

 6. Dismissing the Advice of your ERP Consultant

 It is vitally important to foster a good relationship between you, your designated ERP consultant and your business.
-You can use the your ERP consultants vast knowledge of previous implementations with businesses similar to yours, to your benefit.
+You can use your ERP consultants' vast knowledge of previous implementations with businesses similar to yours, to your benefit.

 7.Not Addressing the Quality of your Data until it's too Late

 You should remember that any new system is only as good as the data entered into it.
 You need to have consistent and up-to-date data records so you can run your company in an efficient and effective manner.